 10 The Twitching Teenagers

-According to Dr. Laszlo Mechtler, who treated 15 patients at the Dent Neurologic Institute, the symptoms were worsened by social media and press attention.
-Mechtler explained, “One thing we’ve learned is how social media and mainstream media can worsen the symptoms.
-The mass hysteria was really fueled by the national media, social media—all this promoted the worsening of symptoms by putting these people at the national forefront.”[1]
-By the end of the school term, many of the teenage girls who were affected had returned back to normal.
+Dr. Laszlo Mechtler, who treated 15 of the affected teens at the Dent Neurologic Institute, noted that social media and press attention amplified the outbreak.
+He explained, “One thing we’ve learned is how social media and mainstream media can worsen the symptoms.
+The mass hysteria was really fueled by the national media, social media—all this promoted the worsening of symptoms by putting these people at the national forefront.”
+By the end of the term, most of the girls had returned to normal.

 9 June Bug